librempeg/librempeg/README.md

 ## License

-Librempeg codebase is mainly LGPL-licensed with optional components licensed under GPL.
+Librempeg codebase is mainly GPLv3-licensed with optional components licensed under AGPL.
 Please refer to the LICENSE file for detailed information.

 ## Contributing